 (You know how people will wiggle their fingers to tell the other person “say stop”, only to then show them the middle finger?
 I held up the hosed arm in such a situation and said, “say stop”.
 Greatest laughs, ever)

-With the hosed arm, your old friends and relatives - particularly the far right race theory embracing and the disability disdaining sort, that never managed to let the sociology of world war II behind - are likely to drop off the radar real quick.
+With the hosed arm, your old friends and relatives - particularly the far-right leaning of the family - are likely to drop off the radar real quick.

 As quick as in *poof*.